 Want to learn more about light when it comes to photography?

 I’d love to teach you!
-I offer 1:1 Zoom Mentorships and I am working on a course all about sunset lighting and location.
+I offer 1:1 Zoom Mentorships and I am working on a location scouting for photographers course.
 Get on my mailing list for a free golden hour lighting guide and to be informed when my course comes out!